-For localized, particlelike solutions, we require the following boundary conditions.
+Our aim is to seek particle-like solutions to the above equations of motion, representing gravitationally localized states.
+We therefore require the following boundary conditions.
 First, the metric should be asymptotically flat, implying $A(r),T(r)\rightarrow 1$ as $r\rightarrow\infty$.
 Second, the fermion wavefunction should be correctly normalized, i.e.~the inner product $(\Psi|\Psi)=1$.
 Using (\ref{eqnSpinorAnsatz}), this can be rewritten as

-Third, the energy-density contribution from the Higgs field should vanish at large $r$.
+In order for asymptotic flatness to be satisfied, the energy-density contribution from the Higgs field must vanish at large $r$.